Fair Labor Standards Act

 University Classification

-University employees carry either an "exempt" or "non-exempt" status when it comes to compensation, overtime, and other minimum wage and salary requirements under the Fair Labor Standards Act (FLSA).
+University employees carry either an "exempt" or "non-exempt" status when it comes to compensation, classification, overtime, and other minimum wage and salary requirements under the FLSA.
 The FLSA provides a set of standards to determine which jobs are covered by the act (“non-exempt”) and which jobs are not covered (“exempt”):

 - Non-exempt positions are considered hourly positions and must receive overtime pay or compensatory time for hours worked over 40 in a workweek.